How to Block Websites on an iPhone [February 2021]

 The Allowed Websites Only blocks all websites except for a list of child-friendly websites such as Disney, Discovery Kids, HowStuffWorks, National Geographic – Kids, PBS Kids, and other kid-friendly sites.
 If you scroll to the end of the list of allowed websites, you can Add Websites that you’d like to allow.

 You can include more by tapping on Add Website but it’s important to note that all other online websites will be blocked other than the ones listed there.
 Typically Allowed Websites only is used for an iPhone used by a child.

 Unrestricted Access, of course, enables you to access any website you want from your iPhone.

 The previous steps apply for iPhones and iPads that are using iOS 12 or later.
 Prior to iOS 12, there were no Screen Time options and you had to access restrictions in a different way.

-If your iPhone is running iOS 11, open Settings and select the General tab, then navigate to Restrictions.
-Hit “Enable Restrictions” and provide the passcode you use to unlock your iPhone.
-You’ll need to do this twice.
+If your iPhone is running iOS 11, open Settings and select the General tab, then tap Restrictions.

-That out of the way, you should navigate to Allowed Content and tap Websites to access the settings.
-Then, you’ll be taken to the menu where you can block particular URLs.
-Similar to iOS 12, you get to choose All Websites, “Limit Adult Content,” and “Allowed Websites Only.”
+Next, you’ll be taken to the menu where you can block particular URLs.
+Similar to iOS 12, you get to choose All Websites, Limit Adult Content, and Allowed Websites Only.